brucemcpherson/effex-api-client/README.md

 There's an example of a request and response for each of the methods that access the API.
 This is not an exhaustive list, as it does not cover the administrative account management functions which are not currently available in the free tier.

 ### parameters
 Many api calls take parameters.
-They all follow the same format
+They all follow the same format.
+The data payload can be text or an object.
+Data sent as part of a POST payload or as a parameter is assigned to the data property when translated to the native API.

 ### setBase (url)